mgeeky/Penetration-Testing-Tools/red-teaming/malleable_redirector/README.md

 whitelisted_ip_addresses:
   - 127.0.0.0/24

 #
+# Maintain a volatile, dynamic list of whitelisted Peers (IPv4 addresses) based on a number of requests
+# they originate that were allowed and passed to Teamserver.
+#
+# This option cuts down request processing time since whenever a request coming from a previously whitelisted
+# peers gets processed, it will be accepted right away having observed that the peer was allowed to pass
+# N requests to the Teamserver on a previous occassions.
+#
+# This whitelist gets cleared along with proxy2 being terminated.
+It is only held up in script's memory.
+#
+# Paramters:
+#   - number_of_valid_http_get_requests: defines number of successful http-get requests (polling Teamserver)
+#                                        that determine whether Peer can be trusted.
+#   - number_of_valid_http_post_requests: defines number of successful http-post requests (sending command
+#                                         results to the TS) that determine whether Peer can be trusted.
+#
+# Value of 0 denotes disabled counting of a corresponding type of requests.
+# Function disabled if configuration option is missing.
+#
+# Default: (dynamic whitelist enabled)
+#       number_of_valid_http_get_requests: 15
+#       number_of_valid_http_post_requests: 5
+#
+add_peers_to_whitelist_if_they_sent_valid_requests:
+  number_of_valid_http_get_requests: 15
+  number_of_valid_http_post_requests: 5

+#
 # Ban peers based on their IPv4 address.
 The blacklist with IP address to check against is specified
 # in 'ip_addresses_blacklist_file' option.